Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Knicks Players to Watch

-- Randle is putting up team highs in points (25.1 per game) and rebounds (10).
-And he is contributing 4.1 assists, making 46% of his shots from the floor and 34.3% from 3-point range, with 2.8 triples per game.
+- Randle paces the Knicks in scoring (25.1 points per game) and rebounding (10), and produces 4.1 assists.
+He also averages 0.6 steals and 0.3 blocked shots.

-- Brunson tops the Knicks in assists (6.2 per game), and posts 24 points and 3.5 rebounds.
-He also averages 0.9 steals and 0.2 blocked shots.
+- Brunson is averaging a team-high 6.2 assists per game.
+And he is delivering 24 points and 3.5 rebounds, making 49.2% of his shots from the floor and 41.6% from 3-point range, with 2 treys per game.

-- The Knicks receive 14.9 points, 4.2 rebounds and 3.4 assists per game from Immanuel Quickley.
+- The Knicks get 14.9 points, 4.2 rebounds and 3.4 assists per game from Immanuel Quickley.

-- RJ Barrett gets the Knicks 19.6 points, 5 rebounds and 2.8 assists per game.
-He also averages 0.4 steals and 0.2 blocked shots.
+- The Knicks receive 19.6 points, 5 rebounds and 2.8 assists per game from RJ Barrett.

 - Josh Hart gets the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per contest.
 He also averages 1.2 steals and 0.3 blocked shots.